Slow match: Design and use

 The slow match attached to the lock of the matchlock gun was usually a length of hemp or flax cord that had been chemically treated to make it burn slowly and consistently for an extended period.
 In Japan, however, match cord was made from braiding together strands of bark from the Japanese cypress.
 The rate of burning was approximately 1 ft (305 mm) per hour.
 The British Army estimated that a single soldier on guard duty, for one year, could use an entire mile's worth of match cord.
-In practical use on a matchlock, both ends of the match cord were often ignited, as the flash of gunpowder in the flash pan could often extinguish one end of the match cord, and the remaining end could then be used to reignite the firing end of the cord upon reloading the matchlock musket.
-To prevent dragging the match cord on the wet ground, a linstock was often carried and used, it being a forked wooden support inserted into the ground and used for holding the end of the match cord farthest removed from the matchlock.
+In practical use on a matchlock, both ends of the match cord were often ignited, as the flash of gunpowder in the flash pan could extinguish one end of the match cord, and the remaining end could then be used to reignite the firing end of the cord upon reloading the matchlock musket.
+To prevent dragging the match cord on wet ground, a linstock, a forked wooden support inserted into the ground and used for holding the end of the match cord furthest removed from the matchlock, was typically carried.